mmaximo33/EFDE/README.md

 It is NOT something super innovative, but surely more than one will find it interesting.

-## Documentation

-### Contributing
+## Contributing

 There is still a lot to do with this small project if you are invited to join.
 Please see [CONTRIBUTING](./CONTRIBUTING.md) for details.

 ## Sponsor
-If you like this library and want to give some recognition, it is now possible to **become a [Github sponsor](https://www.github.com/sponsors/xavierfoucrier)** and support this project by sponsoring BarbaJS maintainer on Github.
+If you like this project and want to give some recognition, it is now possible to **become a [Github sponsor](https://www.github.com/sponsors/mmaximo33)** and support this project by sponsoring **[mmaximo33](https://www.github.com/sponsors/mmaximo33)** maintainer on Github.
 Even if it's a small contribution, you participate in the effort of making **open source projects maintained for anyone**, and developers to be rewarded for their work/time.

 ## Contribute
-If you want to report a bug or request a new feature/improvement, please **read the project [contributors guidelines](.github/CONTRIBUTING.md) before**.
+If you want to report a bug or request a new feature/improvement, please **read the project [contributors guidelines](./CONTRIBUTING.md) before**.

-Thanks for taking time to contribute to Barba :tada: :+1:
+Thanks for taking time to contribute. 🎉 👍

 ## Contributors